8-bit-sheep/googleAnalyticsR/README.md

 ### Segments v4

-Segments are a lot more complex to configure, but more powerful and more in line to how you configure them in the UI
+Segments are more complex to configure that v3, but more powerful and in line to how you configure them in the UI

 ```r
 ## make a segment element